c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

     Min time value:  2011-04-20T00:27:24Z  ...
 Max time value:  2024-12-31T17:02:32Z

-The dataset registers seismic activity from april 2011 up to the end of 2024.
+The dataset provides seismic activity from april 2011 up to the end of 2024.

 ---

-**Visual exploration**
+### 2.2 Visualization:

 Let's start analyzing the fields `latitude`, `longitude` and `depth_km`, and try to understand why there are missing values.